jpatrick5402/School-Notes/README.md

 A repository to hold information that I learned at Liberty University Online This doesn't ecompass my time at Corning Community College, or the knowledge that I learn outside of class.

+There is a lot of code and solutions in this folder